bgamari/ghc-wiki-import/holes.md

 These goals can make it a lot easier to write code.
 They allow typechecking to continue although certain parts of code are missing and they work as a TODO list.

-# How this can be used in GHC now
+# How we can almost do this in GHC now